Hartley Jackson: International career (2005–present)

+On 3 September 2022, Jackson defeated Yumehito Imanari to win the Spirit of Ganbare World Openweight Championship.
+He defended it two times before dropping the title to Mizuki Watase on 27 December.

+On 15 August 2024, during G1 Climax 34, Jackson returned to NJPW for the first time in eighteen years, replacing the injured Kosei Fujita and partnering Zack Sabre Jr. in a tag team match against Bullet Club War Dogs (David Finlay and Gedo).
+Jackson then appeared on the Road to King Of Pro-Wrestling and Road to Tokyo Dome tours, as well as at Yuji Nagata's annual Blue Justice show, where he was predominately used in six-man tag team matches.
+On 23 December, Jackson wrestled his first singles match in NJPW, in a defeat to Jeff Cobb.

 Coaching (2006–present)

-In 2006 Jackson became head coach of what is now called the Wrestle Rampage Dojo in Adelaide, South Australia.
-Over the course of the next decade, he went on to train and mentor many of Australia's current top talents, in which some have reached the heights of WWE and international recognition, including the likes of Bronson Reed, Brendan Vink, Mikey Nicholls, Billie Kay and Peyton Royce.
-Jackson is regarded as Australia's top pro wrestling trainer.
+In 2006, Jackson became head coach of what is now called the Wrestle Rampage Dojo in Adelaide, Australia.
+Over the course of the next decade, he went on to train and mentor many of Australia's current top talents, in which some have reached the heights of WWE and international recognition, including the likes of Bronson Reed, Duke Hudson, Mikey Nicholls, Billie Kay and Peyton Royce.

 After a series of guest coach appearances, Jackson officially joined the WWE Performance Center as a part of the coaching staff in 2018.
 Jackson taught classes at the WWE Performance Center.
 Jackson helped recruit and scout wrestlers for the WWE both at the PC in Orlando and internationally.
 This included coaching at the first ever WWE Tryouts held in India, with over 70 participants.
 Jackson also helped train the talent from local independent promotions for WWE's recruitment camps.
-In 2019 Jackson amicably parted ways with WWE to continue his professional wrestling career in Japan.
+In 2019, Jackson amicably parted ways with WWE to continue his professional wrestling career in Japan.
 In 2020, Jackson returned to Japan where he is once again an active wrestler, but also took over head coach duties for Pro Wrestling Zero1 at their Dojo.